wp-plugins/posts-in-sidebar/readme.txt

 = How can I float my images? =

-You have to edit your CSS file (usually style.css).
-You can target the image adding a new style like this at the end of your CSS file: .pis-excerpt img { float: left; margin-right: 10px; }
+You have to edit your CSS file (usually `style.css`).
+You can target the image adding a new style like this at the end of your CSS file: `.pis-excerpt img { float: left; margin-right: 10px; }`

 = How can I add new size for my images? =

-You have to edit your functions.php file.
+You have to edit your `functions.php` file.
 [Ask in the forum](http://wordpress.org/support/plugin/posts-in-sidebar) of this plugin, for more informations.

 == Screenshots ==

 1. The widget panel
-2. Three widgets in action.
-Top widget: a single post with all the informations.
-Middle widget: a single post with few informations.
-Bottom widget: a single post displayed only with the featured image.
+2. Three widgets in action. *Top widget*: a single post with all the informations. *Middle widget*: a single post with few informations. *Bottom widget*: a single post displayed only with the featured image.
 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.2 =

+* Enhancement: Now the user can display the entire content for each post.
+Feature request from [sjmsing](http://wordpress.org/support/topic/plugin-posts-in-sidebar-great-plugin-feature-request)
+* Moved screenshots to `/assets/` directory.

 = 1.1 =